 - Mortgage by Conditional Sale: Under it, the lender can put a particular number of conditions that the borrower must follow in terms of repayment.
 These conditions may include the sale of the property if there’s a delay within the monthly installments, a rise within the rate of interest due to delay in repayment, etc.

-- English Mortgage: during this sort of mortgage, the borrower has got to transfer the property within the name of the lender at the time of taking money, at a condition that the property would be transferred back to the borrower once the entire amount is paid back
+- English Mortgage: In this, the borrower has got to transfer the property within the name of the lender at the time of taking money, at a condition that the property would be transferred back to the borrower once the entire amount is paid back

 - Fixed-Rate Mortgage: When the lender assures the borrower that the rate of interest will remain an equivalent throughout the loan period is named Fixed-Rate Mortgage